Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

 ## Example of a Professional Skill

+* Understanding and avoiding red flags like shallow modules, information leakage, and conjoined methods
+  * N = Ignores all red flags in the code
+  * I = Identifies red flags in the code, but does not fix them
+  * A = Identifies red flags in the code, but only fixes some of them
+  * G = Identifies red flags in the code, and fixes most or all of them
+  * E = Identifies, understands, and fixes all red flags, while providing documentation, tools, and advice that helps team members find and fix them

 ## Example of a Technical Skill

 * Running Python programs with `pyenv` and `pipenv`